handong1587/handong1587.github.io/_posts/programming_study/2015-10-10-embedding-python-in-cpp.md

 # Preparatory Work

-Copy all necessary Python files to one directory.
+Copy all necessary Python files to your project directory.
 It would be convenient that your program could still work even if other people's computer doesn't install a Python toolkit.

-We need:
+What We need:

 (1) "C:\\Python27\\include".
 This directory will be added to VS-C++

 (2) "C:\\Python27\\lib".
 This directory will be added to

 (3) Copy all files in "C:\\Python27\\DLLS" and "C:\\Python27\\Lib" to one directory, e.g: "Python27".
 This is gonna be a huge directory..but you can remove many packages that you don't actually need.

+So finally my project structure just as below:

 # Coding Work